Legal Executive Job Description

 Legal Executive Career Prospects

 After you qualify as a Chartered Legal Executive, you are required to undertake further training and career development activities.
 As a CILEx fellow, you must complete nine Continuing Professional Development (CPD) activities every year, which include attending networking events, conferences and seminars.
 These events are organised by local CILEx and Law Society organisations.

 There is ample opportunity for career progression as a Legal Executive.
-You can step into a more senior role within the department, go on to qualify as a solicitor, become an advocate and even apply for judicial positions.
+You can step into a more senior role within the department, go on to qualify as a Solicitor, become an advocate or even apply for judicial positions.

 If you have come to the end of our Legal Executive Job Description article and are still unsure about the next steps to take in your legal career, our Paralegal Job Description and How to Become a Solicitor articles are useful resources for finding out about your other options.